 3.3.2.
 Recovery efficiency of boron

 Enrichment of boron in biochar and varying doses significantly influenced the boron recovery efficiency in both rice and wheat systems (Fig. 2).
-The recovery efficiency (RE) was higher with biochar enriched boron treatments, showing improved B availability and uptake efficiency.
-In rice, the RE under BC-B 0.75 (5.26%) was 66.45%, 46.52% and 38.06% higher than B 0.50, B 0.75 and B 1.00, respectively.
+The recovery efficiency (RE) was higher with biochar-enriched boron treatments, showing improved B availability and uptake efficiency.
+In rice, the RE under BC-B 0.75 (5.26%) was 66.45%, 46.52% and 38.06% higher than B 0.50, B 0.75, and B 1.00, respectively.
 Among the treatments with only borax, RE increased with increasing dose in rice, where B 1.00 recorded 20.57% and 6.13% higher recovery compared to B 0.50 and 0.75, respectively.
-However, in wheat, the trend was not same, where B 1.00 showed 12.15% high recovery over B 0.50 but 15.76% higher than B 0.75, showing changes in the utilization of B. Among the biochar treatments, BC-B 0.75 kg/ha recorded the highest RE in rice, whereas BC-B 0.50 performed better in wheat.
+However, in wheat, the trend was not the same, where B 1.00 showed 12.15% high recovery over B 0.50 but 15.76% higher than B 0.75, showing changes in the utilization of B. Among the biochar treatments, BC-B 0.75 kg/ha recorded the highest RE in rice, whereas BC-B 0.50 performed better in wheat.
 The RE under BC-B 1.00 kg/ha decreased by 26.62% and 26.61% compared to BC-B 0.75 in rice and wheat, respectively, implicating a reduced RE with higher B enrichment.
-B due to its high surface area and porous nature, physically trap the B through Vander Waals forces and ion exchange reducing leaching losses by 30-70% (Ali et al., 2025).
-Biochar also increases the soil CEC and retains B from fixation in calcareous soils, this sustains B availability for uptake unlike soluble borax that fixes rapidly as Ca-borate (Antonangelo et al., 2025).
-Additionally, biochar fosters nutrient solubilizing microbes that mineralize organic B pools, increasing recovery via phosphatase or any enzymatic activity (Ali et al., 2025).
-These properties lead to slow or controlled release of B which increases the B recovery efficiency compared to soluble borax which shoes rapid leaching losses post application.
-Kesamreddy et al. (2025) observed that biochar incorporation along with N, P and K increased the PFPN /PFPK by reduced N volatilization and P fixation.
-The trend variation in rice and wheat is majorly attributed to the change in the nutrient dynamics in the flooded condition of rice which increases the B diffusion and biochar mediated reduction of Al/Fe favouring a higher recovery efficiency.
-This study explains the ability of boron enriched biochar to have higher recovery efficiency in comparison to sole boron application as biochar helps in adsorption and balances the availability without toxicity.
+B due to its high surface area and porous nature, physically traps the B through Vander Waals forces and ion exchange, reducing leaching losses by 30-70% (Ali et al., 2025).
+Biochar also increases the soil CEC and retains B from fixation in calcareous soils, which sustains B availability for uptake, unlike soluble borax that fixes rapidly as Ca-borate (Antonangelo et al., 2025).
+Additionally, biochar fosters nutrient-solubilizing microbes that mineralize organic B pools, increasing recovery via phosphatase or any enzymatic activity (Ali et al., 2025).
+These properties lead to slow or controlled release of B, which increases the B recovery efficiency compared to soluble borax, which shows rapid leaching losses post application.
+Kesamreddy et al. (2025) observed that biochar incorporation along with N, P, and K increased the PFPN /PFPK by reducing N volatilization and P fixation.
+The trend variation in rice and wheat is majorly attributed to the change in the nutrient dynamics in the flooded condition of rice, which increases the B diffusion and biochar-mediated reduction of Al/Fe, favouring a higher recovery efficiency.
+This study explains the ability of boron-enriched biochar to have higher recovery efficiency in comparison to sole boron application, as biochar helps in adsorption and balances the availability without toxicity.

 a B- Borax application, b BC-B biochar enriched with B, c BC- biochar application only

 Fig. 2.
-Effect of boron enriched biochar on boron recovery efficiency (RE) in rice and wheat system
+Effect of boron-enriched biochar on boron recovery efficiency (RE) in rice and wheat systems

 3.3.3.
-Relative agronomic efficiency, Boron efficiency ratio and sustainability Index
+Relative agronomic efficiency, Boron efficiency ratio, and sustainability Index